louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 renderer integration should focus on resource reuse, command encoding, clipping/blending semantics, batching, and eventually reducing the complete R8 coverage-atlas plus Composite round trip.

+The CPU allocation and batching direction is already settled by the prototype: temporary tile/backdrop buckets use a linear allocator, final records are flattened into continuous batch-upload arrays, and a production batch should lay all of its tiles into one atlas and generate the CPU/GPU data together.
+Formal integration may adjust Quark's concrete data structures and ownership boundaries, but should preserve this model rather than reintroducing per-path small-array allocation.